 Cafe Teaser

-Bagel, croissant, toast, or white bread?
-These are perhaps their sets that you may come to find at other places as well.
-If you’re in the mood for sweets, how about a chiffon cake or honey/Ogura baguette set?
-Or are you craving a hotdog?
-You can replace the original sausage with egg, tuna, or chili.
+These options might be familiar sets that you could find at other places as well.
+If you’re in the mood for something sweet, consider the chiffon cake or honey/Ogura baguette set.
+Craving a hotdog?
+You can substitute the original sausage with egg, tuna, or chili.

-In case you feel like having a very light breakfast, opt for a Morning Drink Set.
-This will get you half a slice of toast and a mini soft serve ice cream with your choice of tea, coffee, or juice.
+If you prefer a lighter breakfast, go for the Morning Drink Set.
+This includes half a slice of toast and a mini soft-serve ice cream, along with your choice of tea, coffee, or juice.

 Cafe Teaser (カフェティーザー)